vault-thirteen/MakeVideoSnapshot/README.md

 ### Building in Visual Studio

 * Open CMake GUI, set folders, configure & generate files for Visual Studio.
+* Install the CMake feature for Visual Studio.
 * Open the created solution in Visual Studio and build it.

 ### Building in CLion